curl/curl/docs/BUGS.md

  HackerOne](https://hackerone.com/curl).

- This ensures that the report reaches the curl security team so that they first can be deal with the report away from the public to minimize the harm and impact it will have on existing users out there who might be using the vulnerable versions.
+ This ensures that the report reaches the curl security team so that they first can deal with the report away from the public to minimize the harm and impact it will have on existing users out there who might be using the vulnerable versions.